Updated May 30, 2024

 These standards have a large impact on the DoD contracting industry with the integration of DFARS Clause 7012 and CMMC affecting an estimated 100,000 companies.[9]
 In FY2020, the DoD spent over $665 billion on contracts.[10]
 According to the US Council of Economic Advisors, the national economy could lose over $1 trillion by 2026 because of cyber-attacks.
 By following regulations such as DFARS Clause 7012 and CMMC, contractors can do their part to fortify their data security and strengthen national security.[3]

-Instituting adequate cyber hygiene, such as server health checks, multi-factor authentication, and zero trust user profiles, not only enables companies to meet DoD mandates, they also safeguard organizations from increased hacking.
+Instituting adequate cyber hygiene, such as server health checks, multi-factor authentication, and zero trust user profiles, not only enables companies to meet DoD mandates, but also safeguards organizations from increased hacking.

 While CMMC 2.0 is expected to have a five-year phase-in process and is not an immediate requirement across the board, it is imperative that contractors begin investigating their compliance status and initiate the precursory work to meet the requirements of their desired maturity level.
 By planning in advance and starting the process now, organizations can adequately budget for compliance and have a proactive advantage by being ready before all contracts officially shift to requiring CMMC compliance.